aria-ml/dataeval/docs/reference/about.md

 # About

-The Data-Analysis Metrics Library, or DataEval, focuses on characterizing image data and its impact on model performance across classification and object-detection tasks.
+DataEval focuses on characterizing image data and its impact on model performance across classification and object-detection tasks.

 ## Data Analytics